polpielladev/reading-time/README.md

 ## Usage

 The API for ReadingTime is very simple.
 It consists of an enum called `ReadingTime` and two variants of a static method `calculate`.
-The calculation returns an estimate of the reading time for the provided markdown content in milliseconds.
+The calculation returns an estimate of the reading time for the provided markdown content in seconds.

 It is important to note that the calculation does not count emojis as words, markdown images add a second each to the total reading time and that markdown links only count the words in the title and not the URL.